jamf/jamf_connectwise/README.md

 # jamf_connectwise
 ## An integration between ConnectWise and Jamf Pro

 This project currently consists of 3 python scripts that automate the integration between Connectwise and Jamf Pro.
+These are provided as-is.
+They worked as of March, 2019 and are meant to get an organization started with automating workflows between ConnectWise and Jamf Pro.
+But APIs drift and we will not be maintaining the codebase.
+However, PRs are gladly accepted!

 # cw_bulk_new_enrollment.py
 This script allows syncing of information from Jamf Pro to ConnectWise.